Daki0903/PythonLearning/README.md

 Filter activities by type (coding, quiz, debugging, project) and difficulty (Beginner, Intermediate, Advanced).

-Select an activity to start coding, answering quiz questions, or debugging code.
+Select an activity to start coding, answering questions, fast quizes or debugging code.

 Submit your answers or code to earn points and track your progress.